cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -   **Hide Navigator** lets you hide the Navigator ("bird's eye view").

-The **Navigator** (or "bird's eye view") shows an overview of the network.
+The **Navigator** (or bird's eye view) shows an overview of the network.
 It can be used to navigate around a large network view.
 The blue rectangle indicates the portion of the network currently displayed in the network view window, and it can be dragged with the mouse to view other portions of the network.
 Zooming in will cause the rectangle to appear smaller and vice versa.

 ![](_static/images/Quick_Tour/NetworkOverview.png)